parmoo/parmoo/docs/modules/surrogates.rst

 Surrogate Functions
 -------------------

-A surrogte model is associated with each simulation when its simulation dictionary is added to the ``MOOP`` object.
+A surrogate model is associated with each simulation when its simulation dictionary is added to the ``MOOP`` object.
 This technique is used for generatng an approximation to the simulation's response surface, based on data gathered during the solve.